-Visitors to the website would potentially search through Board agendas to find the audit's CAP.
-After finding the correct meeting date, the interested party would search through the agenda to locate the documents.
-Posting the CAP to the same web page as the audit report would have been more transparent and comprehensive.
-The Business Manager told us that placing the audit report and CAP on separate web pages was a clerical omission.
+Therefore, visitors to the website must search through Board agendas to find the audit's CAP.
+Once the correct meeting date was found, the interested party would have to use the table of contents listed at the beginning of the agenda to locate the CAP information.
+Posting the CAP to the same web page as the audit reports would have been more transparent and comprehensive.
+District officials told us that posting on separate web pages was an oversight.